OJaimeDelas/iob-soc-ibex/README.md

 ## Simulate the system

-To simulate IOb-SoC's RTL using a Verilog simulator, run:
+To simulate IOb-SoC-Ibex's RTL using a Verilog simulator, run:
 ```Bash
 make sim-run [SIMULATOR=icarus!verilator|xcelium|vcs|questa] [USE_INTMEM=0|1] [USE_EXTMEM=0|1] [INIT_MEM=0|1]
 ```